 Andrea Bayles is trained in nutrition and integrated functional medicine.
-Her expertise in the field of nutritional therapy and natural health can support a white variety of chronic health conditions.
+Her expertise in the field of nutritional therapy and natural health can support a wide variety of chronic health conditions.

-The initial consultation is 75 minutes long and follow-up appointments are usually 30 minutes.
+The initial consultation is around 60 minutes long and follow-up appointments are usually 30 minutes.
 Please click here to book a consultation.